State governments should

 Government Control, Government Failure

 Contrary to popular belief, the U.S. health care sector is no more a free market than other nations’ health systems.
 In the United States, government directly or indirectly controls more than 80 percent of health spending (Figure 35.1).
-It controls 51 percent ($1.7 billion in 2016) directly by taxing that money away from the people who earned it.
+It controls 51 percent ($1.7 trillion in 2016) directly by taxing that money away from the people who earned it.
 It controls another 21 percent ($707 billion) by penalizing workers unless they surrender control over those earnings to their employers and let their employers choose their health plans.
 Government effectively controls the 10 percent of U.S. health spending that consumers pay toward private health insurance premiums ($345 billion) by penalizing consumers if they don’t purchase a government-designed health plan.
 At best, consumers control just 10 percent ($350 billion) of U.S. health spending.
 Yet even that is an overestimate, since patients spend much of this money under terms dictated by government and employers.

 Government further dictates what goods and services consumers may purchase, who may provide them, and what the prices will be.
 These interventions have reduced the quality of care, increased its cost, and made health insurance less secure.